hidecode221b/EPICS/README.md

 ## Progress and summary

-`20240306` 6 devices are connected to the EPICS via the RS device server, and 2 IOCs are connected online via CALab from the Windows PC in the PES station.
-The RS device server in the beamline control station connects and shares the vacuum pressures from 11 CCG gauges.
+`20240306` 6 devices are connected to the EPICS via the serial device server, and 2 IOCs are connected online via CALab from the Windows PC in the PES station.
+The serial device server in the beamline control station connects and shares the vacuum pressures from 11 CCG gauges.